 All laboratory analyses will meet the accuracy and completeness requirements specified in Tables 8 and 9 above.
-The precision requirements also should be achieved.
-However, a non-conformance may result from the analysis of replicates due to limitations of the coating technology under evaluation, and not due to processing equipment or laboratory error.
-Regardless, if any non-conformance from TQAPP QA objectives occurs, the cause of the deviation will be determined by checking calculations, verifying the operation of test and measurement equipment, and re-analysis.
+The precision requirements also should be achieved; however, a non-conformance may result from the analysis of replicates due to limitations of the coating technology under evaluation, and not due to processing equipment or laboratory error.
+Regardless, if any non-conformance from TQAPP QA objectives occurs, the cause of the deviation will be determined by checking calculations, verifying the test and measurement equipment, and re-analysis.
 If an error in analysis is discovered, re-analysis of a new batch for a given run will be considered and the impact to overall project objectives will be determined.
-If the deviation persists despite all corrective action steps, the data will be flagged as not meeting the specific quality criteria, and a written discussion will be generated.
+If the deviation persists despite all corrective action steps, the data will be flagged as not meeting the specific quality criteria and a written discussion will be generated.

 If all analytical conditions are within control limits and instrument and/or measurement system accuracy checks are valid, the nature of any non-conformance may be beyond the control of the laboratory.
-If the laboratory quality control data are within specification and a non-conforming result occurs, the non-conformance will be interpreted as the inability of the coating equipment to produce parts meeting the performance criteria under the given set of experimental conditions.
+If, given that laboratory quality control data are within specification, any non-conforming results occur, the results will be interpreted as the inability of the coating equipment undergoing testing to produce parts meeting the performance criteria at the given set of experimental conditions.